d2r2group/MatFold/README.md

 retained during the splitting process by default.

 The dictionary `bulk_dict` has to contain `<structureid>` as keys and the corresponding bulk pymatgen dictionary as values.
-This dictionary can also be directly created from bulk cif files using the convenience function `cifs_to_dict`.
+This dictionary can also be directly created from cif files using the convenience function `cifs_to_dict`.
 The user should ensure that all bulk structures that are referred to in the `df` labels are provided in `bulk_dict` (and each string specifying `structureid` should match).